-One of the most frequent requests we see is for help to recover the situation when a WAN or internet circuit is due to be delivered imminently but has been unexpectedly delayed.
+We're regularly asked to help when a WAN or internet circuit is about to be delivered but has been delayed at the last minute.
 In these situations, time is of the essence.

 If you need a circuit in less than a fortnight then pretty much your only option is likely to be 4G.
 This can support hundreds of users when set up appropriately.